 That day seemed like yesterday.

 In this example, we’re unobtrusively given a flashback about a character dear to Leo.
+It’s a great tool to have if you’re looking to learn how to write a flashback in a cunning and natural way.

 We’re forever interrupted by our thoughts.
 When we see, hear, smell, touch, or taste it brings back memories.